-Ray Hanania is a media analyst and political consultant specializing in Middle East issues and events, and mainstream American politics.
+Ray Hanania is a writer, author and media analyst and political consultant specializing in Middle East issues and events, and mainstream American politics.
 He is President & CEO of URBAN STRATEGIES GROUP

 Hanania is the Managing Editor of THE ARAB DAILY NEWS online which offers original news and feature coverage of American Arabs and Muslims, and the Middle East.

 Columnist, Managing Editor of THE ILLINOIS NEWS NETWORK ONLINE

 He writes a weekly column for the SOUTHWEST NEWS-HERALD, the Des Plaines Valley News, the Regional News, and the Palos Reporter, and four other Chicagoland newspapers.

 He also writes for ALMANBAR ARABIC NEWSPAPER (in Arabic), and AL MUSTAQBAL Newspaper Chicagoland Iin English).

 The Radio Show audios and videos are also podcasto iTunes and online.
 CLICK HERE FOR PODCASTS

 Hanania was the political columnist at the Daily Southtown for seven years (1977-1985), the Chicago Sun-Times (1985-1992) and at the Southwest News-Herald (2002 - Present).